Saifan86/SlackBot-Kot/README.md

 # 👑 KOT (King Of Bots)

 KOT is an AI-powered, royalty-themed Slack bot built for the **Hack Club Stardance** summer program.
-Using the free Google Gemini API, KOT rules over your Slack workspace, offering medieval-style roasts, royal decrees, project generation, and interactive coding challenges.
+Using the free Google Gemini API, KOT rules over your Slack workspace, offering medieval-style roasts, royal decrees, project generation, and interactive coding challenges.'K' stands for kings and "OT" from BOT and thats how our majesty KOT were Named ;)